getindiekit/indiekit/docs/config.md

 ## Usage

 Having deployed IndieKit to your own server, you’ll no doubt want to customise certain aspects of it.
-Configuration is provided via `indiekit.json`, a JSON file saved in the root of your repository (you can change this location via the `INDIEKIT_CONFIG_PATH` environment variable).
-This file lets you customise where posts are saved, how they are formatted and what URLs they will appear at.
+Configuration can be provided via a JSON file by providing a value for the `INDIEKIT_CONFIG_PATH` environment variable.
+This will let you customise where posts are saved, how they are formatted and what URLs they will appear at.

 ### Configuration options